[00:22] <minddog>

 [00:34] <minddog> but i'm not human either then

-[00:34] [Neovanglist] a human expects something to function like it is supposed to
+[00:34] [Neovanglist] a human expects something to function like

 [00:34] [Neovanglist] an engnieer expects it not to